(Last updated on May 4th, 2021)

 If you want full-on identity protection and don’t mind paying more, Norton 360 with LifeLock Select (currently at 35% off) gives those in the US a full range of identity protection features, more backup space (100GB), as well as all the above.

-In a rush?
-Below is a quick summary of the comparison, and the winners in each category.
+In a hurry?
+Take a look at the following section for a quick summary of the comparison and see which products wins in each category.

 A Quick Rundown of the Winners in Each Category